kmshraj/protractorIE/README.md

 # ASK FOR THE UTILS FOLDER

-We need keep the security inside our repositories so please ask for the **utils** folder sending an email to [Saray Gomez](mailto:sgomez@mimecast.com?Subject=Send%20to%20me%20the%20utils%20folder) or someone else from the QA Adcon Team.
+We need keep the security inside our repositories so please ask for the **utils** folder sending an email to kmshraj@gmail.com.

 # RUN THE TESTS

-Be sure that the VPN is connected and the spec that you want to run is define inside the line 17 for config.ts , e.g, specs: ['tracking/tracking.spec.js'] (the file should be the js no the ts file);
+Be sure that the VPN is connected and the spec that you want to run is define inside the line 17 for config.ts , e.g, specs: ['login/login-001.spec.js'] (the file should be the js no the ts file);

 ~~~~bash
 $ webdriver-manager updated